Lucianoottor/Lucianoottor/README.md

 - 💼 Working @ Beyondsoft Brazil | IT Technical Support | Modern Work & Security
 - 🌱 Learning more about Cybersecurity and Cloud.

-## Objective

-Gain experience in IT area, seeking for knowledge.

 ## Tools

 ### Programming languages